Points to consider when buying or selling a dental practice

 The Sale Agreement

 Our expert healthcare solicitors will prepare a contract known as a sale and purchase agreement (or “SPA”) drafted to suit your particular needs.
 The SPA will deal the required regulations which relate to dental practices whether the practice treats private or NHS patients, or both.

 Experienced dental solicitors know that a standard commercial business sale agreement is rarely suitable for selling a dental practice.
-The SPA will need to cater for whether the dental practice is owned by a partnership, private individual or a limited company.
+The SPA will need to cater for the NHS contract, and whether the dental practice is owned by a partnership, private individual or a limited company.
 Our dental solicitors are experienced in negotiating warranties and indemnities which are appropriate and not unduly onerous on either party.
 The business sale agreement will also address the apportionment of any uncompleted treatments between the buyer and the seller and the trickier aspects such as defective treatments, complaints by patients, and environmental issues or your Care Quality Commission (CQC) registration.